 A few important things to know about the ferries from Athens to Mykonos:

-Before deciding which ferry to take (and also to check timetables and prices for all ferries) you should head over to Let’s Ferry and simply put your desirable dates.
+Before deciding which ferry to take (and also to check timetables and prices for all ferries) you should head over to Ferryhopper and simply put your desirable dates.

-You basically have the following options for ferry boats from Athens to Santorini:
+You basically have the following options for ferry boats from Athens to Mykonos (which are also the same for the ferry from Mykonos to Athens):

 Let’s see all the available options in more detail: